salvo-rs/salvo/crates/oapi/docs/endpoint.md

   The given _`Type`_ can be any Rust type that is JSON parseable.
 It can be Option, Vec or Map etc.
-  With _`inline(...)`_ the schema will be inlined instead of a referenced which is the default for [`AsSchema`][as_schema] types. _`ref("./external.json")`_ can be used to reference external json file for body schema. **Note!** Sapid does **not** guarantee that free form _`ref`_ is accessible via OpenAPI doc or Swagger UI, users are eligible to make these guarantees.
+  With _`inline(...)`_ the schema will be inlined instead of a referenced which is the default for [`AsSchema`][as_schema] types. _`ref("./external.json")`_ can be used to reference external json file for body schema.

 * `content_type = "..." | content_type = [...]` Can be used to override the default behavior of auto resolving the content type
   from the `body` attribute.
 If defined the value should be valid content type such as